mfcovington/heaRts/README.md

 ## Usage

-The Random Heart Generator plots five hearts of random size, position, and color (of the rainbow):
+The Random Heart Generator plots five hearts of random size, position, and color (from the [rainbow color palette][COLOR_PALETTE]):

 ```r